shopware/docs/products/digital-sales-rooms/installation.md

 ```
 pnpm dev
 ```
-Normally, port `3000` is default port, so, you can access to the domain of Frontend App `http://localhost:3000/`
+Usually, port `3000` is the default port so that you can access the domain of the Frontend App `http://localhost:3000/`

 #### Build
 ```